Special Programs

 FALL TESTING SESSION: (All grades excluding Kindergarten)

-Referrals & completed paperwork accepted from September 22 through October 28, 2023
+Referrals & completed paperwork accepted October 18, 2024

 Notifications regarding GT services: Late December